 Q When do I get my timetable?

-You will not receive a hard copy of your timetable; it will be available online in your MyCampus record once you have enrolled on your course.
+You will not receive a hard copy of your timetable; it will be available online in your MyCampus record once you have enrolled on your courses.

 Q I've chosen the wrong course(s), what can I do?

-Don't withdraw without discussing your options with your adviser.
+Do not withdraw without discussing your options with your adviser.
 You may be judging matters too early without being fully aware of how your courses develop.
-Or you may indeed have identified an alternative, more attractive degree.
+You may even identify an alternative degree that you consider to be more appealing.
 In some cases, it is easier to transfer after even partial completion of your existing curriculum than to give up entirely and achieve nothing from your first year of undergraduate study.

 Q Will it be easy to change my degree if I change mind?